 Spania GTA

 Spania GTA designs and manufactures sports cars.
-It was founded by a Spanish racing team member GTA Motor Competición, which now legally belongs.
-The head and direct founder of the company is Domingo Ochoa.
-The key product is the GTA Spano model cars.
-This series’s first concept car was presented to the general public in 2010, and full-scale production began in 2013.
-Spania GTA plans to produce just 99 vehicles as part of its debut line.
+It was founded by the Spanish racing team GTA Motor Competición and is now legally owned by that team.
+Domingo Ochoa is the head and immediate founder of the company.
+The company’s key product is the GTA Spano model car.
+The first concept car of this series was presented to the public in 2010, and full-scale production began in 2013.
+Only 99 cars will be produced in the debut Spania GTA lineup.

 Tramontana

 The Tramontana brand belongs to the Spanish company Atelier Tramontana.
-The manufacturer is a private enterprise Advanced Design Tramontana, which was opened in 1995.
-It was founded by Josep Rubau, who previously worked for Volkswagen.
-He decided to revive the traditional car brands of the last century, so the Tramontana sports car has a design from the 1930s.
-The model is suitable for racing tracks and public roads, but it is often collectible due to the limited edition (12 units per year).
-Gold is used to decorate the car.
+The manufacturer is Advanced Design Tramontana, a private company founded in 1995.
+It was founded by Josep Rubau, who previously worked at Volkswagen.
+He decided to revive traditional car brands of the last century, so the Tramontana sports car has a 1930s design.
+The model is suitable for race tracks and public roads, but is often collectible due to its limited-edition status (12 pieces per year).
+Gold is used to finish the car.

 Aspid